Aleks-Ianu/Console-Finances/README.md

 ![WebPage Screenshot](screenshot.jpeg)

 ## Installation
 To be able to access the result the user will need to open the file and access the console on the browser.
+Link of the live application: https://aleks-ianu.github.io/Console-Finances/

 ## License